joeypizzas/odin-calculator/planning.md

             -remove the current display item.
             - set display item to result of operate function call, passing first, second, and operator variables as parameters.
             - set operator variable to 0.
+7. Running list of edge cases to fix:
+    - Dividing by 0 / clicking divide twice.
+    - Starting with 0 and then using some operation to move to a different number from that.
+IE 0 + 3 should equal 3.
+    - Clicking multiple operators in a row to start.